tim-roberts1/tva/website/docs/reference/general/themes/customizing.md

 ##### With the initial setup

 We ship all the tokens and themes in our initial setup - so there is no additional work for you to do.
-After you have completed the setup, just use the tokens in your CSS files.
+After you have completed the setup you will be able to reference the tokens in your CSS files.

 ```css title="CSS usage example" showLineNumbers
 button {